 We recognise that S3 is simple and easy to use for large scale datasets, and Dotscience provides integration with S3.
-In this tutorial we demonstrate how to set up an S3 Datasets, train models and view the provenance of the models with datasets.
-Dotscience will do an initial sync of all the data from s3, make a version of it in Dotscience and then allow you to attach the dataset to multiple projects.
+In this tutorial we demonstrate how to set up an S3 dataset, train models and view the provenance of the models with datasets.
+Dotscience will do an initial sync of all the data from S3, make a version of it in Dotscience and then allow you to attach the dataset to multiple projects.
 On each run of your project, it will do another sync to make sure it is up to date before being used.

 Setting up a bucket

 In this section, we will:

 - Set up a new bucket with versioning (required to get the best out of Dotscience)

 - Create an IAM role and group and attach those to the account

 First, let’s set up a bucket.
 Go to Services -> S3 in the Amazon web console